Crash Course: 35mm Black & White Film Workshop

 with Lance Rothstein

-Students will take real photographs using vintage cameras & film provided, learn to develop your own film with our equipment and chemistry, and print your own contact sheet in our darkroom.
+Develop your own film with our equipment and chemistry and print your own contact sheet in our darkroom.

-All supplies provided – $10 materials fee cash due to the instructor at the first class
+All materials provided – $10 payable to instructor day of class

 Lance Rothstein is a native Floridian photographer, now living in Clearwater.
 A professional photojournalist by trade, his clients have included Time Magazine, The Miami Herald, Sports Illustrated, and the New York Post.
 He was photo editor for FSView News and was a staff photographer for the Vero Beach Press-Journal, The Ft.
 Pierce Tribune, The (former) St. Petersburg Times, and most recently The Tampa Tribune.